custom-components/pyscript/README.md

 ### Install Jupyter Kernel

-Installing the pyscript Jupyter kernel is optional.
+Installing the Pyscript Jupyter kernel is optional.
 The steps to install and use it are in this [README](https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/README.md).

 ## Configuration